john-kheir/home/docs/interacting/commands/commands.md

 Core0 is the first process to start on bare metal.
 It works as a simple process manager.

-When started it first configures the networking, and then starts a local Redis instance to dispatch commands to CoreX cores.
+When started it first configures the networking, and then starts a local Redis instance to dispatch commands to the CoreX cores.

 ## Command structure